 While rearranging one file, tap the new + button at the bottom of the screen to add the pages of another score or bookmark to your workspace.
-You can also add a fully annotatable blank page.
+You can also access the Templates feature here to add one or more pages.